cagov/data-infrastructure/docs/code/working-with-snowflake-objects.md

     ```
 1. In the upper left of the notebook/Streamlit page click the "down" caret
     and choose "Create from repository"
-1. Give the notebook/Streamlit a descriptive name. **Warning: notebooks cannot
+1. Give the notebook/Streamlit a descriptive name. **Warning: dashboards and notebooks cannot
     have their name changed after the fact.
 Be sure to choose wisely, otherwise
     you may need to re-create it in a new branch**
 1. In "File location in the repository", find the Git repository in Snowflake,